jhillbht/Feel-and-grow-rich/replit.md

 ## Overview
 "Feel and Grow Rich" is a comprehensive web application designed to empower users in their journey toward wealth, worthiness, and personal development.
 It offers transformative tools and assessments, leveraging a modern tech stack (React, TypeScript, Node.js, PostgreSQL) and AI-powered guidance through OpenAI integration.
 The platform aims to provide a rich, interactive experience, helping individuals identify and overcome limiting beliefs, transform their mindset, and commit to actions that foster abundance in all aspects of life.

+**IMPORTANT:** As of November 16, 2025, the application uses **standard Google OAuth only** (via Passport.js), NOT Replit Auth.
+Replit Auth packages have been completely removed.

 ## User Preferences
 - Rich, empowering visual design with Inter/Lexend fonts
 - Easy navigation between transformative tools